spuggy0919/ESP32_tinyConsole/README.md

 This firmware with web browser is a console, can upload, download, run TinyBasic on ESP32 board online.
 User can learn TinyBasic Language.
 ESP32 Web Server (tinyConsole) use me-no-dev/ESPAsyncWebServer, bases on WebSocket to implement bidirection serial port.

-Now, JerryScript Intepreter is option.
+Now, JerryScript Interpreter is option.

 ### Functions